ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Name:
 : An identifier for the parameter.

+Allowed Use:
+: Where the flag is allowed to occur.
+Possible values are
+    "Request", "Response", and "Request, Response".

 Specification document(s):
 : Reference to the document(s) that specify the
     value, preferably including a URI that can be used